Taco Lasagna Recipe

 You can make your own refried beans for this dish, or used the canned version.
 I prefer to make them myself, because then I know exactly what’s in them (plus it’s a lot easier than you might think).
 But when I’m in a hurry, I always have a can of beans in the cabinet to make it easy.
 If you don’t like refried beans, you can replace them with black beans.

 If you’re using an 8×8″ pan, the tortillas will overlap too much if you don’t cut them.
 I use three tortillas for each layer – two full ones and one cut in half to fill in the spaces.
+How you do it will depend on the size of tortilla you use.
 Spread a layer of refried beans over the tortillas, layer on the salsa, sprinkle with seasoned ground beef, corn, tomatoes, and shredded cheese.

 It takes three layers to fill up the casserole dish.
 Cover with foil and bake it for about 40 minutes at 350 degrees.